The Good Doctor (American TV series): Marketing

 A full-length trailer was released for ABC's May 2017 Upfront presentation, which /Film's Ethan Anderton described the concept as feeling like "House meets Rain Man, that just might be enough to make it interesting".
 However, he questioned "how long can audiences be entranced by both the brilliance of [Highmore's] character's savant skills and the difficulties that come from his autism in the workplace."
 Daniel Fienberg of The Hollywood Reporter felt the trailer was "both kinda progressive and really dated".
 He added, "Too much felt on-the-nose—especially Hill Harper as the main character's detractor and Richard Schiff as his noble defender", while also commentating that "On-the-nose/premise is how you have to trailer a show like this, and maybe spaced out over 43 minutes it won't grate."
 Ben Travers and Steve Greene for IndieWire called it "a serious trailer for a serious subject.
 The first glimpse of Highmore's character hints that they're toeing the line between presenting a thoughtful depiction of his condition and using his perceptive abilities as a kind of secret weapon."
 The trailer had been viewed over 25.4 million times after a week of its release, including over 22 million views on Facebook.

 The pilot was screened at ABC's PaleyFest event on September 9, 2017.
 On March 22, 2018, members of the cast as well as executive producers Shore and Kim attended the 35th annual PaleyFest LA to promote the series, along with a screening of the season finale of the first season.

 Streaming

 In May 2018, Hulu acquired the SVOD rights to new and past episodes of the series to air exclusively on Hulu, with future episodes becoming available the day after their original broadcast on ABC.
-In Australia the show's first 5 seasons streams on Netflix, Amazon Prime Video and Stan as well as Disney+ through its Star hub as the show is produced by ABC Signature and Sony Pictures Television and is part of the Disney/Sony Deal that was struck in 2021.
-6 Seasons also stream for free with ads on 7 Plus.
+In Australia the show's first 5 seasons streams on Netflix, Amazon Prime Video and Stan as well as Disney+ through its Star hub as the show is produced by ABC Signature and Sony Pictures Television and is part of the Disney/Sony deal that was struck in 2021.
+6 Seasons also stream for free with ads on 7plus.
 In New Zealand, the show is available exclusively for streaming on Neon.
 The pilot episode was made available for viewing on February 5, 2018, with the newer episodes coming express from the US.
 In Canada, the series streams on Crave.
-In India, the series streams exclusively on Sony LIV at the same time as U.S. Broadcast and show's first four seasons are also available to stream on Amazon Prime Video and Netflix.
+In India, the series streams on SonyLIV and Netflix.